xames3/smart/docs/source/explained/docker/index.rst

 Honestly, learning and exploring Docker wasn't initially on my bingo list, but I'm glad I did.
-Since then, it has made my hacky projects super duper manageable, and my local machine still thanks me for it!
+Since then, it has made my hacky projects super duper manageable, and my local machine still thanks me for it.
 I don't want to get too technical or nerdy right now, but I want to make sure we're on the same page.